 My three year old convinced me to add all of our pom poms to the sensory bin.
 I don’t advocate this as the clean up is more.
-But it was a lot of fun for her.
-I had this sensory bin out for several days.
+But it was a lot of fun for her and I had this sensory bin out for several days.

 Add a few pitchers of different sizes.
 This will allow your little one to pour the pom pom water mix.

 I also added some scoopers for a fine motor element.
-They have small holes that will drain the water and so can be used to scoop up the pom poms.
+They have small holes that will drain the water and are great for scooping up the pom poms.

 Make sure to add towels under the sensory bin in order to minimize the water clean up.

-This was such a great hit with my three year old that she played with it for three days.
-After each play we removed I removed the water and add fresh water when she wanted to play with it again.
+This was such a great hit with my three year old that she played with it for three days!
+After each time she played I removed the water (and dried the Pom Poms, see below).
+I added fresh water when she wanted to play with them again.

 Now you are asking yourself am I going to ruin my pom poms if I put them in water?
 And the answer is no!
-I just use regular pom poms that I purchased at a craft store and as long as I squeeze out all the water and set them to dry on a towel they are good to use again.
+I just use regular pom poms that I purchased at a craft store.
+Dry the pom poms by using a towel to squeeze out all the water.
+Lay them out on a separate dry towel to dry and they are good to use again.
 And yes they are just as soft and fluffy and fun as before!